rwpeterson/elliptec/README.md

 ## Scope

-Contributors currently have only used this to control the ELL14 rotation mount and ELL17 linear stage.
-Not all commands are currently implemented.
+Contributors currently have only used this to control the ELL14 rotation mount, ELL17 and ELL20 linear stages, and the ELL6 indexed filter stage.
+Not all commands are currently implemented but we have not found them necessary in practical use.

 ## Contributions